algorithmiaio/dev-center/_pages/clients/python.md

 Then upload your local file to the data collection using the `.putFile()` method:

 {% highlight python %}
-if client.file(img_file).exists() is False:
+if not client.file(img_file).exists():
     # Upload local file
     client.file(img_file).putFile("/your_local_path_to_file/friends.jpg")
 {% endhighlight %}

-This endpoint will replace a file if it already exists.
-If you wish to avoid replacing a file, check if the file exists before using this endpoint.
+This method call will replace a file if it already exists at the specified location.
+If you wish to avoid replacing a file, check if the file exists before using this method.
 {: .notice-warning}

 Confirm that the file was created by navigating to Algorithmia's [Hosted Data Source](/data/hosted) and finding your data collection and file.